-Participants will be informed of any possible cancellation of an Event, its rescheduling or any substantial change made by Organiser or by Weezevent, provided Weezevent has previously been informed by the Organiser.
+All Participants will be informed of any cancellation of an Event, its rescheduling or any substantial change made by the Organiser or by Weezevent, provided Weezevent has previously been informed by the Organiser.
 Indeed, WEEZEVENT is only a technical service provider and accepts no responsibility for the organisation of the Event.

-In such case, Organiser may decide to refund any amounts that have been paid by Participants to Weezevent before the Event.
+In such cases, an Organiser may decide to refund any amounts that have been paid by Participants to Weezevent before the Event.

-Organiser alone shall determine the allocation of units that remain unused at the end of an Event.
-Depending on this policy, Participants may request a refund of such units, donate the remaining balance to Organiser or possibly to a partner charity organization, keep those units for the Organiser’s next event or events, etc.
+The Organiser alone shall determine the allocation of units that remain unused at the end of an Event.
+Depending on this policy, Participants may request a refund of such units, donate the remaining balance to the Organiser, to a partner or charitable organisation, transfer those units for the Organiser’s next event or events, etc.

-Participants are invited to directly contact Organiser, via any communication media of Organiser (i.e. Website of the Event, mobile application of the Event, posting at the Event Venue. etc.) to find out what choice has been made by Organiser, specifically as concerns any possible refund process for the Event they will be attending.
+Participants are invited to contact the Organiser directly, via any communication media of Organiser (i.e. Website of the Event, mobile application of the Event, posting at the Event Venue. etc.) to find out what choice has been made by the Organiser, specifically as concerns any possible refund process for the Event they will be attending.

-Participants release Weezevent from any and all responsibility and liability in connection with any possible refund, such refund being optional and not corresponding to any legal obligation, the sales being perfected upon the top-up operations and the amounts paid to Weezevent and/or to Organiser not legally qualifying as a down payment or deposit in respect of a transaction that can be rescinded by either Party.
-It is therefore Participant’s responsibility to only make top-ups for goods and services he/she actually intends to consume at the Event Venue, any payment being deemed final.
+Participants release Weezevent from any and all responsibility or liability in connection with any possible refund, such refund being decided upon by the Organiser and a legal obligation, the sales being perfected from the top-up operations and the amounts paid to Weezevent and/or to the Organiser not legally qualifying as a down payment or deposit in respect of a transaction that can be rescinded by either Party.
+It is therefore the Participant’s responsibility to only make top-ups for goods and services they actually intend to consume at the Event or Venue, any payment being deemed final.

-The decision to refund Participants at the end of the Event, or not, is made by Organiser alone.
-As regards refunds, Weezevent will merely apply the policy determined by Organiser.
+The decision to refund Participants at the end of the Event, or not, is made by the Organiser alone.
+As regards refunds, Weezevent will merely apply the policy decided upon by the Organiser.

 In case of a refund, Participants who have not used all of the units loaded on their Device at the end of an Event and whose Device shows a balance of at least £0.50 may obtain a refund under the conditions set forth below.

-Section 6–2‑2 : Refund to Participants at the counter
+Section 6–2‑2 : Refund to Participants at a Counter

-Organiser’s refund to Participants is in principle made by Weezevent, acting in the name and on behalf of Organiser, through the Virtual Account.
-However, Organiser has the possibility of requesting that refunds be made at a counter at the Event Venue.
+The refund of Participants by the Organiser is in principle made by WEEZEVENT in the name of and on behalf of the Organiser via the Virtual Account.
+However, the Organiser has the option of requesting a refund to be set up at the Counter within the Event Venue.

-To this end, Participants should go to a counter with their Device to the aforementioned Counter for a refund.
-The Organiser will remit under its sole responsibility, the amount corresponding to the units remaining on the Device.
+In this context, Participants must go with their Device to the aforementioned Counter for a refund.
+The Organiser will remit under its sole responsibility the sum corresponding to the units of value still registered on the Device

-Section 6–2‑3 : Setting up a Virtual Account in view of a Refund
+Section 6–2‑3 : Setting up a Virtual Account in view to get a Refund

-Weezevent can only make refunds to Participants who have set up a Virtual Account.
-Participants who have not set up a Virtual Account are required to set one up to be able to request a refund from Weezevent.
+WEEZEVENT will only be able to refund Participants who have created a Virtual Account.
+Participants who have not created a Virtual Account will need to create a Virtual Account in order to be able to request a refund.

-To obtain a refund, Participant should complete his/her bank account details (BBAN/IBAN) or his/her bank payment card number, which must necessarily be in the same currency as the currency of the top-ups made by Participant and in respect of which the account-holding institution is located in the same geographic banking zone (ex: SEPA zone for the Eurozone).
+To obtain a refund, the Participant should provide their bank account details (BBAN/IBAN) or their bank payment card number, which must necessarily be in the same currency as the currency of the top-ups made by the Participant and in respect of which the account-holding institution is located in the same geographic banking zone .

-Weezevent shall refund Participants within 30 days following the Event, subject to having sufficient funds to carry out the refund, provided the amount of the refund requested by Participant does not exceed the amount of the Online Top-Up.
-It should be borne in mind that Weezevent does not carry out refunds using its own funds but only with the funds available to it on the basis of Online Top-Ups, which are intended for remittance to Organiser.
+Weezevent shall refund Participants within 30 days following the Event, subject to having sufficient funds to carry out the refund, provided the amount of the refund requested by the Participant does not exceed the amount of the Online Top-Up.
+It should be remembered that Weezevent does not carry out refunds using its own funds but only with the funds available to it on the basis of Online Top-Ups, which are intended for remittance to Organiser.

-As applicable and subject to the same reservation, the time limit for refunds may be extended at Organiser’s request.
-Weezevent accordingly invites Participants to contact Organiser to find out more about the time limits for refunds.
+Where applicable and subject to the same reservation, the refund period may be extended at the request of the Organiser.
+WEEZEVENT therefore invites Participants to check with the Organiser to find out the refund deadlines.

-Provided the time limit laid down by Organiser in which to request a refund has elapsed, any failure to request a refund shall entail a donation by Participant to Organiser, in respect of which Participant acknowledges being fully informed.
+Provided the time limit laid down by the Organiser in which to request a refund has passed, any failure to request a refund shall result in a donation by the Participant to the Organiser, in respect of which the Participant acknowledges being fully informed.